tbuktu/libntru/README.md

 The ```SSE``` environment variable enables SSSE3 support (```SSE=yes```) or disables it (```SSE=no```).
-Default on Linux and MacOS is to autodetect SSSE3 on the build host, Windows default is no SSSE3.
+Default on Linux, BSD, and MacOS is to autodetect SSSE3 on the build host, Windows default is no SSSE3.

 ## Usage